rangsimanketkaew/deepcv/docs/usage/input-file.md

 The first three hidden layers contain two encoded layers and one latent encoded layer (middle layer).
 The rest layers are two decoded layers for reconstruction.
-On the other hand, the size of two hidden layers that are opposite of each other, e.g., input and output layers, 1st and 5th hidden layers, must be the same.
+On the other hand, the size of two hidden layers that are opposite of each other, e.g., input and output layers (the 1st and 5th hidden layers) must be the same.

 ## Keys